cu/silicon/README.md

 One simple option may be deploying it behind an HTTPS proxy with HTTP Basic Authentication enabled.

+There is a `docker-compose.yaml` file provided to get you started but you will need to provide your own reverse proxy with TLS and authentication.

+Normally, it is easiest to host applications like this under their own domain or subdomain, such as https://silicon.example.com/.
+If you would rather host it under a prefix instead (as in https://example.com/silicon), see [this issue](https://github.com/cu/silicon/issues/3) for hints on how to do that.

 # Configuring the CodeMirror Editor